 As a part of the health care team, services provided by Athletic Trainers include injury and illness prevention, wellness promotion and education, emergent care, examination and clinical diagnosis, therapeutic intervention, and rehabilitation of injuries and medical conditions.

-WHY STUDY ATHLETIC TRAINING AT GRAND VALLEY?
+OTHER REASONS TO STUDY ATHLETIC TRAINING AT GVSU

 - Personal attention by faculty in all courses and labs in our student-oriented, teaching-focused program.